Chapter 2: Color Theory

 next arrow

 I am bit overlapping with Chapter 8 about Shot Lighting.
 The idea is to show that different directions of lights call generally for different colors.
-This concept is also valid for Set Lighting by the way.
+The choice of colors and intensity in your lights is one of your most important task.
+Fortunately, we generally have a reference to guide us.

 020_colorTheory_630_scan_lighting_red_FHD